GSA/digitalgov.gov/content/news/2014/08/2014-08-14-challenge-contract-or-grant-which-tool-is-right-for-the-job.md

 ---
 slug: challenge-contract-or-grant-which-tool-is-right-for-the-job
 date: 2014-08-14 9:52:00 -0400
-title: 'Challenge, Contract or Grant &#8211; Which tool is right for the job?'
+title: "Challenge, Contract or Grant &#8211; Which tool is right for the job?"
-summary: Choosing between a contract, a grant, or a public prize competition to get solutions to the problems your agency faces is a difficult task.
-Each is a tool that has different qualities and each might be the best choice for varying situations.
-Sam Ortega, the manager of the Centennial Challenges program at NASA, spoke about
+summary: "Choosing between a contract, a grant, or a public prize competition to get solutions to the problems your agency faces is a difficult task.
+Each is a tool that has different qualities and each might be the best choice for varying situations."
 authors:
   - tlowden
 topics: